Skip to main content

 Climate And Weather

-The Cuevas de Taulabé are located in the Comayagua Valley at elevations around 900 meters, where the climate is warm and semi-arid compared to the higher mountains of Honduras.
-The valley experiences a pronounced dry season from November to April, with hot days and clear skies characteristic of the region.
-The wet season from May through October brings regular afternoon thunderstorms and total annual rainfall of approximately 1,000 to 1,400 millimeters.
-Inside the caves, the temperature remains constant at approximately 20°C to 22°C year-round, providing a refreshing respite from surface temperatures that can reach 35°C during the dry season.
-Cave humidity is high at nearly 100%, and visitors can experience the dramatic contrast between the hot, dry exterior and the cool, humid cave interior.
-This temperature and humidity stability is essential for the formation and preservation of the delicate speleothem features.
+The Cuevas de Taulabé are located in the Comayagua Valley at approximately 620 metres elevation, where the climate is warm and semi-arid compared to the higher mountains of Honduras.
+[1] The valley experiences a pronounced dry season from November to April, with hot days and clear skies.
+The wet season from May through October brings regular afternoon thunderstorms and total annual rainfall of approximately 1,000 to 1,400 millimetres.
+Inside the caves, conditions are warm and highly humid, with temperatures recorded at approximately 28–30°C and humidity near 100% — notably warmer than temperate show caves and providing a subtropical underground environment.
+This thermal and humidity stability is essential for the formation and preservation of the delicate speleothem features.

 Human History